-The Strategic Plan adopted by the APCD Board in October 1997 forecasts that overall fee revenue would continue to decrease substantially for several years.
-Fee revenue has dropped by over \$3 million since FY 1993/1994.
-As a consequence, 52 staff positions have been cut.
-The revenue picture has stabilized over the last three years with no additional staff cuts.
+The Strategic Plan, adopted by the APCD Board in October 1997, forecasted that overall fee revenue would decrease substantially for several years, and, in fact, fee revenue has dropped by over \$3 million since Fiscal year 1993-94.
+The revenue picture has stabilized over the last five years with only one layoff.